Hate speech: Kerala court cancels bail of P C George | Law-Order

 The court allowed the plea of the police, George's lawyer -- advocate Ajith Kumar -- be confirmed.

-The lawyer said the senior politician has been asked to appear before the Palarivattom police station in Ernakulam district of the State in connection with another case of hate speech and he was on his way there.
+The lawyer said the senior politician has been asked to appear before the Palarivattom police station in Ernakulam district of the State in connection with another case of hate speech.

+Subsequently, when he arrived at the police station, workers of the Peoples Democratic Party (PDP) protested there seeking his arrest, according to visuals shown on TV channels.

+The PDP workers were removed from there and soon thereafter, a large number of BJP workers and State president of the party K Surendran, and its candidate in the Thrikkakara by-election A N Radhakrishnan arrived at the police station.

+After he was questioned for some time at the Palarivattom police station, TV visuals showed him exiting the station along with his son and other BJP leaders including Surendran.

+He was, thereafter, shifted to the Ernakulam AR camp where he is awaiting arrival of a police team from Thiruvananthapuram, a senior official said.

-George has been granted anticipatory bail by the Kerala High Court in the case lodged at Palarivattom police station.
+George has been granted interim protection from arrest by the Kerala High Court in the case lodged at Palarivattom police station.

 On being asked whether he would appeal against the cancellation of his bail, advocate Ajith Kumar said his client would first obey the law and then would decide what to do next.